Annuals vs. Perennials — What is the Difference?

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-Whether you are just beginning or you’ve been in the garden for decades, give yourself a refresher on some common gardening terms.
+Whether you are just beginning or you’ve been in the garden for decades, give yourself a refresher on some common gardening terms such as annuals vs perennials.
 The next time you chat with a garden center employee or a neighbor over the back fence, you’ll sound like a pro.

 Annuals vs. Perennials